diegozea/ThorAxe.jl/docs/src/index.md

 Positional arguments map to the CLI defaults (`inputdir`, `outputdir`).
-Runtime keywords mirror the `thoraxe --help` flags (minus the leading `--`) and use the values recorded in `ThorAxe.THORAXE_DEFAULTS`; the CLI-only `--version` toggle is still accessible when calling the external executable.
+Runtime keywords mirror the `thoraxe --help` flags (minus the leading `--`) and use the values recorded in `ThorAxe.THORAXE_DEFAULTS`.
 Booleans behave like switches, numbers are forwarded as-is, and vectors are joined with commas to match the CLI expectations.
 The default canonical ordering is stored in `ThorAxe.DEFAULT_CANONICAL_CRITERIA` (a comma-separated string).

 ## API reference